levsero/test_embed/TEST_STYLE.md

 but is generally limited to:

 - component tests where you want to assert the structure of DOM elements and attributes.
-- large JSON objects where you want to .
+- large JSON objects where you want to assert the shape and structure of the object.

 These are some guidelines to follow when using snapshots:

 - The initial generated snapshot should be visually inspected, in order to make sure that no incorrect test cases are committed into the repository.
 - Make sure that snapshots are not too large, and are limited to what is being tested.
 Use [snapshot-diff](https://github.com/jest-community/snapshot-diff) when applicable.